FredrikAndre/testSupermarket/README.md

 -------------------------------------------

 **Contributing**
-To add additional features to the website, download site using `git pull origin master`, then create your own branch using name: `git checkout -b feature/yourbranchnamehere`.
+If you want to add additional features to the website, download site using `git pull origin master`, then create your own branch using name: `git checkout -b feature/yourbranchnamehere`.
 Push to github using git push, and add comment to README about your changes.
 Notice you have to be approved first by github-page owner to contribute.